-The Vanguard S&P 500 ETF (VOO) is an exchange-traded fund that seeks to track the performance of the S&P 500 Index, which is composed of the 500 largest publicly traded companies in the United States.
-The ETF is managed by Vanguard Group Inc. and trades under the ticker VOO on NYSE Arca.
+Vanguard S&P 500 ETF (VOO) is an exchange-traded fund that seeks to track the performance of the S&P 500 Index, which is composed of the largest publicly traded companies in the United States.
+The ETF is managed by Vanguard and trades under the ticker VOO on NYSE Arca.

-Classified as an international equity ETF, VOO aims to reflect, before fees and expenses, the performance of the stocks that make up the S&P 500.
+Classified as a U.S. equity ETF, VOO aims to reflect, before fees and expenses, the performance of the stocks that make up the S&P 500.
 To achieve this objective, the fund employs a passive management strategy, maintaining a portfolio that seeks to replicate the composition and weighting of the benchmark index.

 The S&P 500 is weighted by float-adjusted market capitalization, which gives greater weight to larger companies and ensures broader representation of the U.S. economy.